OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

   - Afternoon: [Steering committee meeting](https://opendreamkit.org/meetings/2018-06-20-EuropeanXFEL/ProgressReports) and  preparation/writing of deliverables due for end August 2018

 - Friday 22 June (1 room for WP2 + 1 room for Jupyter workshop): writing of dissemination content and development of the ODK website (new version will not be ready by the meeting)

+# Booked rooms at European XFEL

+- Main room

+During the entire meeting, the main room at the event is going to be XTOB1.01 which accommodates about 50 people.
+Coffee breaks (daily at 10.30 and 15.45) and lunch (daily 12.30-13.30) will be served there.
+This room is available to all participants at all times.

+- Break out rooms
+  - Wednesday 20 June
+    - XHQ E1.150, from 12:00 to 18:00, max.
+8 people

+  - Thursday 21 June
+    - XHQ E2.042 ~ 15 people
+    - XHQ E1.150 ~ 8 people (apart from 12:30 to 14:00)

+  - Friday 22 June
+    - XHQ E1.007 ~ 8 people

+- Interview rooms
+  - Wednesday 20 June
+    - XHQ E2.097 15.00-20.00

+  - Thursday 21 June
+    - XHQ E2.097 12.00-18.45

+  - Friday 22 June
+    - XHQ E2.097 all day

 # Participants